-&lt;sup>163This is a major strategic challenge for those seeking effective climate change policies from governments.
+185This is a major strategic challenge for those seeking effective climate change policies from governments.
 Not only must a governing power be convinced to enact them, but all subsequent governments over the decades and centuries required will need to not reverse them.
 This is arguably the biggest problem with general solidarity among progressive causes as a mechanism for putting effective climate policies in place.
 While progressive governments will hold power periodically, those times will be punctuated with right-leaning governments as inclined to remove regulation on industry as they are to impose it on sexuality and reproduction.

-&lt;sup>164Stephenson, Other Universities Are Divesting From Fossil Fuels-but Harvard Is Doubling Down on Them.
+186Stephenson, Other Universities Are Divesting From Fossil Fuels-but Harvard Is Doubling Down on Them.

-&lt;sup>165McCarthy, McGill University board rejects fossil-fuel divestment initiative.
+187McCarthy, McGill University board rejects fossil-fuel divestment initiative.

-&lt;sup>166Brooks, "Banking on divestment".
+188Brooks, "Banking on divestment".

-&lt;sup>167Nazemi and Lin, MIT will not divest, announces climate change 'action plan' with key role for industry partners.
+189Nazemi and Lin, MIT will not divest, announces climate change 'action plan' with key role for industry partners.

-'select on the dependent variable'; that is to study movements - by which we mean successful instances of mobilization - rather than the much broader populations of 'mobilization attempts' or 'communities at risk for mobilization' that would seem to mirror the underlying phenomenon of interest more closely".
+tion - rather than the much broader populations of 'mobilization attempts' or 'communities at risk for mobilization' that would seem to mirror the underlying phenomenon of interest more closely".
+190

 This concern motivates the interest in schools with climate activist movements that have not chosen to employ divestment tactics, as well as for looking at the "squares" and not just the "threads".
-As such, some method for at least considering a representative number of "squares" seems desirable, though network analysis will necessarily involve "thread"-following.
+As such, some method for at least considering a representative number of "squares" seems desirable, though network analysis of campaigns and university responses will necessarily involve "thread"-following.

 350.org maintains a database of successful divestment campaigns at gofossilfree.org.
 They classify commitments as "Fossil Free" (fully divested from the 200 corporations with the largest fossil fuel reserves), "Full", "Partial", "Coal and Tar Sands", and "Coal only".
-They also break down organizations by type, including governments, educational institutions, for profit corporations, NGOs, pension funds, philanthropic foundations, etc. Laval University (listed as "Full") is the only Canadian success listed as of February 2017, though a variety of Canadian churches and private foundations have divested.
+They also break down organizations by type, including governments, educational institutions, for profit corporations, NGOs, pension funds, philanthropic foundations, etc.191 Laval University (listed as "Full") is the only Canadian success listed as of February 2017, though a variety of Canadian churches and private foundations have divested.